Spotify tests new 'car mode' with only voice commands

 You can also use voice controls to access recently played music or podcasts.
 The layout is similar to the regular Spotify interface, but with fewer icons.
 Aiming at user feedback, the spokesperson said that the final version of Car Mode may differ from what is seen here.

 The mode comes months after Spotify released Car Thing.
 The device connects to Spotify on the phone and then connects to the car to stream music or podcasts through your sound system.
 To access the service, just say “Hey Spotify” in contact with one of the buttons on the device’s screen.
-It was launched for US$ 89.90 – R$ 430 at the current price.
+It was launched at US$89.90 – R$430 at the current price.

 Want to read more about the automotive world and talk to us about it?
 Join our Facebook group!
 A place for discussion, information and exchange of experiences among car lovers.
 You can also follow our coverage on Instagram of UOL Carros.